TikhonJelvis/RL-book/chapter11/chapter11.md

 * `epsilon_as_func_of_episodes: Callable[[int], float]` - This represents the extent of exploration ($\epsilon$) as a function of the number of episodes.
 * `max_episode_length: int` - This represents the number of time steps at which we would curtail a trace experience and start a new one.
 As we've explained, TD Control doesn't require complete trace experiences, and so we can do as little or as large a number of time steps in a trace experience (`max_episode_length` gives us that control).

-`glie_mc_control` produces a generator (`Iterator`) of Q-Value Function estimates at the end of each atomic experience.
+`glie_sarsa` produces a generator (`Iterator`) of Q-Value Function estimates at the end of each atomic experience.
 The `while True` loops over trace experiences.
 The inner `while` loops over time steps - each of these steps involves the following:

 * Given the current `state` and `action`, we obtain a sample of the pair of `next_state` and `reward` (using the `sample` method of the `Distribution` obtained from `mdp.step(state, action)`.
 * Obtain the `next_action`  from `next_state` using the function `epsilon_greedy_action` which utilizes the $\epsilon$-greedy policy derived from the current Q-Value Function estimate (referenced by `q`).